-There are certain illnesses that cats can contract that might change their typical behavioral patterns.
-Much like in humans, hormone levels can change and alter a cat’s ordinary state of relaxation or security during illness.
+There are certain stressors that might change their typical behavioral patterns.
+Much like with humans, environmental changes can alter a cat’s ordinary state of relaxation or security.

 As soon as you confirm that your cat is spraying, take them to a vet for a check-up.
-Their illness might not be as evident to you, but spraying could be a call for help.
+Their stress might be behind pain or discomfort that might not be as evident to you, but spraying could be a call for help.

 2. Changes to Their Home Life

-The larger issue with spraying is almost always the level of security that your cat feels in their home.
-When significant changes happen, it might seem like a cat rebels by spraying instead of using their litter box.
+The larger issue with spraying inside the house is almost always the level of security that your cat feels in their home.
+When significant changes happen, it might seem like a cat rebels by spraying.

 However, it typically isn’t a form of rebellion.
-Instead, cats want to communicate that you have made them feel unsafe.
+Instead, cats are looking for reassurance over their own territory.
 It could be because you moved things around and they don’t understand why.

 Strange people or animals in the home is another factor that can make a cat feel vulnerable and afraid.
 This could occur if you frequently have strangers visiting or go on vacation, leaving them in the care of someone they don’t know.
 Maybe you adopted another animal, so your cat needs to make it clear to them whose house this is.